tjfontaine/cloudnative/distributed-systems-management/container-orchestration/kubernetes-101/service-broker-tutorial-part-one.md

 ### Installation

 Let's start locally.
-Here is a digested read of the [Service Catalog Documentation](https://svc-cat.io/docs/).
-With some additional downloads and comments with particular reference to a couple of sticky points.
+Here is a digested read of the [Service Catalog documentation](https://svc-cat.io/docs/), with some additional downloads and comments with particular reference to a couple of sticky points.
 This article assumes that you do not have any of the below installed and are working on a mac:

 * HomeBrew